 - Dizziness: Feeling weak or unsteady.

 - Spinning Sensation: Feeling as if the world is rapidly moving around you.

 - Migraines: Notably, intense migraine headaches that last several minutes.

 - Hearing Loss: Normal sounds being muffled or difficult to process.

 Typically, vertigo symptoms are not isolated.
 They happen at the same time, which can make for a very disconcerting experience.
 In these cases, we recommend seeking out an experienced health professional.
 It’s also important to keep in mind that vertigo isn’t a random issue but is usually a symptom of a greater medical issue.

-Your chiropractor will diagnose your symptoms using unique testing methods that evaluate the body’s proprioception and ability to concentrate on environmental stimuli.
+Your Singapore Chiropractor will diagnose your symptoms using unique testing methods that evaluate the body’s proprioception and ability to concentrate on environmental stimuli.
 If necessary, a doctor may need to perform an MRI on your brain to ensure everything looks good.